-We are very proud of our curriculum at Woodville Infant school.
-We deliver exciting lessons that, when appropriate are linked to a half termly project or theme.
+We made the decision that when appropriate content is linked to a half termly project or theme.
 The long term plan and termly 'Spotlight on the Curriculum' documents show how we use these projects to teach the majority of the National Curriculum subjects.

 What does your child learn at school each day?

 Our curriculum immerses children in termly learning projects (TLP’s), which are designed to broaden their skills, knowledge and understanding, through a range of stimulating, challenging and memorable opportunities, encompassing each child’s individual skills and interests.

 - We believe that skills should be developed alongside knowledge.

 - We believe that learning should be inspirational